 Thinking about bringing kittens to the shelter?

 During kitten season, Valley shelters are overrun with kittens and don’t have adequate resources to care for them.
 Please care for them in your home until they’re 8 weeks old.
 We do not have space to provide more kittens the care they require, but our compassionate volunteers and staff came up with a solution!
 We’ve launched a new care-in-place program designed to make it convenient for good Samaritans to care for newborn kittens in their home.
-We will provide all the necessary tools, including care kits, vaccinations, spay/neuter surgery and tips on bottle feeding to ensure these little felines get off to a healthy start, and help you find them forever homes when they’re ready.
+We will provide all the necessary tools, including starter care kits, resources for vaccinations and spay/neuter surgery, and tips on bottle feeding to ensure these little felines get off to a healthy start, and help you find them forever homes when they’re ready.
 Learn more.